Qbricks/qbricks.github.io/docs/index.md

 **Team:** Qbricks

-**Advisor(s):** Christophe Chareton, Nicolas Blanco, Sébastien Bardin (first.name@cea.fr)
+**Advisor(s):** Christophe Chareton, Sébastien Bardin (first.name@cea.fr)

-**Context.** We are an emerging group in formal verification and static analysis of quantum programs, integrated in the Software Safety Laboratory of CEA List, Université Paris-Saclay.
+**Context.**

-Quantum hardware has made tremendous progress, and useful NISQ quantum machines are expected to become available in a near future.
-Hence, the need to design and implement adequate software tooling for the quantum case, as available for the standard case.
+Quantum hardware has made tremendous progress, and useful quantum machines are expected to become available in a near future.
+Hence, the need to design and implement adequate software tooling for the quantum case, as available in the classical computing case.
 Our long term goal is to design and develop formal techniques and tools enabling productive and certified quantum programming.
 Especially, we develop Qbricks [1,2], a proof of concept environment for formally verified quantum programming language.

+**Current topics.**
-**Current topics.** We consider the standard quantum hybrid model, where a classical program builds a quantum circuit and sends it to a quantum co-processor.
-We are interested in these internships in verification mechanisms aiming at ensuring that a quantum program implementation indeed satisfies its intended behaviour.
+We consider the standard quantum hybrid model, where a classical program builds a quantum circuit and sends it to a quantum co-processor.
+In these positions, we are interested in verification mechanisms aiming at ensuring that a quantum program implementation indeed satisfies its intended behaviour.
 We propose the following topics:
-- specification and verification of  noisy quantum model
-- high-level automatic verification of quantum programs for implicit program properties
+• high-level automatic verification of quantum programs for implicit program properties,
+• design of verification oriented hybrid quantum programming languages
-- high-level functional reasoning for quantum programs
+• high-level functional reasoning for quantum programs,
-- circuit-level automatic verification of quantum programs,
+• circuit-level automatic verification of quantum programs,
-• ...
+• verification of circuit transformation and compilation

-More details on these topics will be happily provided!
+More details on these possibilities topics will be happily provided!
 The list is not exhaustive, ask us if you have some project in mind.

-All positions include theoretical research as well as prototyping and experimental evaluation.The results will be implemented and evaluated on QBricks, our young development and verification environment for quantum programs.
+These positions include theoretical research as well as prototyping and experimental evaluation.The results will be implemented and evaluated on QBricks, our young development and verification environment for quantum programs.

-**Host Institution.** Within CEA List, LSL is a forty-person team dedicated to software verification, with a strong focus on real-world applicability, industrial collaboration and industrial transfer.
-The quantum verification group is a young and emerging team.
+**Host Institution.** CEA is a leading institute in research in France and Europe.
+We are part of List, its 700 persons institute dedicated to digital systems.
+Within List, the quantum verification group is a young and emerging six person team, developping quantum static analysis/verified programming and debugguing solutions.
 CEA List is located in Campus Paris Saclay.

-**Requirements:** We welcome curious and enthusiastic students with a solid background in Computer Science, both theoretical and practical, and a specialization in either formal methods or quantum computing (note that we do not require candidates to have both expertises. it is assumed that the intern will dedicate some of her time upgrading her skills -- included, if necessary, bases of quantum computing).
+**Requirements:** We welcome curious and enthusiastic candidates with a solid background in Computer Science, both theoretical and practical, and a specialization in either formal methods or quantum computing (it is assumed that candidates will dedicate some of their time upgrading their skills).

 **Application:** Applicants should send an e-mail to Christophe Chareton (christophe.chareton@cea.fr ), including CV and motivation letter.